 - Heat the oven to 400 degrees F.

-- Fill a pot large enough to fit all pepper halves comfortably with water and bring to a boil.
+- Fill a pot large enough to fit all pepper halves with water and bring to a boil.

 - Add the pepper halves to the boiling water and cook for 5 minutes.